nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

 Script code for simulation with Insite
 --------------------------------------

-The Insite module has to be loaded in the NEST kernel.
+The Insite module has to be loaded into the NEST kernel.
-Preferentially load the :bdg:`insitemodule` after importing NEST:
+Preferentially load the ``insitemodule`` after importing NEST:

 .. code-block:: python